backube/volsync/docs/usage/syncthing/index.rst

 The above ReplicationSource tells VolSync that it should use the Syncthing replication method in order to sync the ``todo-database`` volume.

-This ReplicationSource tells VolSync to use a ``ClusterIP`` service to expose the Syncthing data port.
+A service type of ``ClusterIP`` is used to expose the Syncthing data port, allowing us to connect with other peers within the cluster.
-In order for Syncthing to connect to other instances outside of the cluster, you will need to either use ``serviceType: LoadBalancer``, or a submariner-type cross-cluster networking configuration.
+In order for Syncthing to connect to peers outside of the cluster, you will need to either use ``serviceType: LoadBalancer``, or a submariner-type cross-cluster networking configuration.

-The above ReplicationSource specifies a single peer to sync its data with, however you can specify as many or as little peers as you'd like.
+A single peer is specified for VolSync to sync the ``todo-database`` volume with, however you can specify as many or as few peers as you'd like.
 To create a simple ReplicationSource without connecting to other peers, simply omit the ``peers`` field.

 In order for two Syncthing-based ReplicationSources to connect to each other, each one must specify the other one in their ``peers`` list.

 .. note::
-  Syncthing unions the data in the provided ``PersistentVolume`` with the data from other peers.
+  Syncthing combines the set of files in the provided ``PersistentVolume`` with those from the other peers.
-  When two pieces of data have the same name, the most recent data will be favored.
+  When two files have the same name, the file with the most recent data will be favored.

 Syncthing options